sellmerfud/fitl/README.md

 Also, when at a prompt, you can see all of choices that are valid for the current operation by entering a question mark `?`.

-For example if you are playing the VC and are prompted to select a space to Terrorize, you could enter `?` and you will see a list of all valid spaces that can be terrorized by the VC faction:
+For example if you are playing the VC and are prompted to select a space to Terrorize, you could enter `?` and you will see a list of all valid spaces that can be terrorized by the VC faction.
+Then you will be prompted again to enter a space.

     Terrorize which space: ?
     Enter one of: